FunnelKit

 This is how you can send custom WordPress registration emails to new users.

-Tips to Build Brand Loyalty with Your New Users
+5 Tips to Build Brand Loyalty With Your New Users

 Brand loyalty helps you to retain customers over a long period of time.
 As you attract new customers, consider the following tips to foster brand loyalty:

-A follow up email after a welcome email will go a long way.
+A follow-up email after a welcome email will go a long way.
 It shows the user that you care.
-For instance, you could send out a series of emails explaining your goods or services so it’s easier for them to get to know your brands better.
+For instance, you could send out a series of emails explaining your goods or services so it’s easier for them to get to know your brand better.

 Always remember to keep a gap between your two emails.
 You don’t want to bombard your users with 5 emails at one time.
-You can utilize the Delay feature of FunnelKit Automations to specify a delay between two emails.
+You can use the Delay feature in FunnelKit Automations to set a delay between two emails.

 2. Include auto-login

-So, whether you ask users to check out the premium content you offer, sign up for a course, or perform any other action that requires users to login to your WordPress site, make sure you include an auto login in.
+So, whether you ask users to check out the premium content you offer, sign up for a course, or perform any other action that requires users to log in to your WordPress site, make sure you include an auto login.

 4. Show gratitude